eginhard/cae-utd-utils/README.md

 This repository contains documentation and utility scripts for several zero-resource speech systems, notably the correspondence autoencoder (cAE) and the ZRTools unsupervised term discovery (UTD) system.
 The main focus is on using them with the [GlobalPhone corpus](https://csl.anthropomatik.kit.edu/english/globalphone.php).
+This is not a detailed tutorial and mainly gives high-level instructions.
+While these allow to run most things, it is expected you also become familiar with the respective systems.

 Because of dependencies on a number of different systems, it might not be straightforward to run all of these scripts.
-This is also not a detailed tutorial and mainly gives high-level instructions.
-While these allow to easily run most things, it is expected you also become familiar with the respective systems.
+Most dependencies are forks because of modifications I made.
+See the individual repositories for detailed installation instructions and further dependencies.
+Most dependencies expect Python 2.

 ### Contents